 The Company is a party to a lease for 6,800 square feet of space located in Melville, New York (the "Melville Lease") with respect to its corporate and laboratory operations.
-The Melville Lease was scheduled to expire in March 2020 (subject to extension at the option of the Company for a period of five years) and provided for an annual base rental during the initial term ranging between \$132,600 and \$149,260.
-In June 2019, the Company exercised its option to extend the Melville Lease and entered into a lease amendment with the lessor whereby the five-year extension term commenced on January 1, 2020 with annual base rent ranging between \$153,748 and \$173,060.
+The Melville Lease is scheduled to expire in December 2024 and provides for an annual base rental during the term, which commenced as of January 1, 2020, ranging between \$153,748 and \$173,060.
+The remaining term of this lease is approximately 2.5 years at June 30, 2022.

-When measuring lease liabilities for leases that were classified as operating leases, the Company discounted lease payments using its estimated incremental borrowing rate at August 1, 2019.
-The weighted average incremental borrowing rate applied was 12%.
+When calculating the present value of lease liabilities for operating leases, the Company discounted the lease payments using its estimated incremental borrowing rate at the inception of the term.
+The weighted average incremental borrowing rate applied to the Melville Lease was 12%.